Bukchon Hanok Village is near Anguk Station (안국역) Line 3.

 Traditional Korean art forms can also be found around Bukchon Hanok Village and they’re definitely sights to behold.
 They range from shops renting out hanboks, to beautiful pieces of hand crafted pottery.
 The pottery is significant for the small size of the teapots and teacups.
 Those with an interest in the kitchen would definitely enjoy looking around those shops.
 There are also shops selling various souvenirs like magnets and key chains depicting traditional Korean culture.
 You can find plenty of colourful postcards displaying the various landscapes around Korea.
 However, the most interesting artwork that I found was the shell craft work on various varnished wooden pieces of furniture.
 The designs bring life to otherwise dull wooden objects.
 The opalescent shimmer is a surefire way to beautify one’s house.
 The objects ranged from full-fledged wooden shelves all the way to small wooden jewelry boxes.

 Other attractions around the village neighborhood include art galleries.
 Daerim Art Gallery (대림 미술관) is located nearby.
 The ticket for adults is ₩10,000 and there’s definitely a lot to see inside.
-Currently, there is a series by a British artist called Jaime Hayon, which consists of a large art installation.
+Currently, there is a large art installation by British artist Jaime Hayon.
 Additionally, there is the National Museum of Modern and Contemporary Art (국립 현대 미술관) displaying the work of the Korean artist, Park Seo Bo (벅서보) and the Danish artist, Asger Jorn.
 As you move on from here, you can also see Beomnyeonsa (법련사).
 It is a very small temple next to Gyungbokgung, and it has three statues of Buddha outside.

 Lastly, as you walk back towards Anguk Station, you can find some coffee shops.
 The wooden architecture here provides a very comfortable ambiance.